Security Monitoring prerequisites

 Precautions for using security services

-It guides precautions when using the security service provided by Security Monitoring.
+This is a guide to precautions when using the security service provided by Security Monitoring.
 You must familiarize yourself with the precautions as they are related to the normal operation and billing of Security Monitoring.

 Caution

-Cautions for Anti-DDoS
+Precautions for Anti-DDoS

-The following are the precautions for using Anti-DDoS.
+The following are the precautions for using Anti-DDoS:

-• Service use conditions: you can only request this service for services that use public IPs or public Load Balancer.
+• Service use conditions: you can only request this service for services that use Public IPs or public Load Balancer.

-• Attack defense range: it only supports the defense of L4 layer attacks for encrypted packets, and does not support the defense of L7 layer attacks.
+• Attack defense range: it only supports the defense of L4 Layer attacks for encrypted packets, and does not support the defense of L7 Layer attacks.

-Cautions for WAF
+Precautions for WAF

-The following are the precautions for using WAF.
+The following are the precautions for using WAF:

 VPC

-The following are the precautions for using WAF in the VPC environment.
+The following are the precautions for using WAF in the VPC environment:

-• Service usage conditions: you can only use WAF under the following circumstances.
+• Service usage conditions: you can only use WAF under the following circumstances:

 • Existence of service domain: to use the WAF service, CNAME of the customer service domain needs to be modified to the information of the WAF Load Balancer domain to direct the traffic to WAF.
 Thus, you can request subscription to the service only if you have a service domain.